3mdeb/verified-boot/verified_boot_app_spec.md

 through a boot option, removable media path, or manually through the boot manager UI.

-The application is not a DXE driver and must not be integrated into the firmware volume as a DXE phase component.
+The application is not a DXE driver, but may be integrated into the firmware volume to ensure it is always available (recommended).

 Firmware implementations are encouraged to invoke the wizard:

-* On first boot, if `PK` is not set
+* On first boot
 * When `EFI_BOOT_MODE == BOOT_WITH_DEFAULT_SETTINGS`
-* When Secure Boot verification fails and audit mode is active
+* When Secure Boot verification fails of the previosuly trusted bootloader
+* By Boot Manager when none of the boot options work

 ## 6. User Interface Design